George Lee Hanshaw Sr. was born on July 3, 1897 in Pittsburgh, Allegheny County, PA, the son of Frank W. and Mary Gertrude (McCoy) Hanshaw Sr.

 Having not seen his brother Frank Wayne Hanshaw Jr. for many decades, George enjoyed a visit with Frank and his son Frank III in Atlanta in the 1980s.
-They are seen at left, with George seated at right, enjoying a fine cigar.

 George passed away in White Plains on Sept.
 27, 1989, at age 92.
 Said one of his sons, "He had a wonderful sense of humor and one week before he died he was regaling us with his very funny stories."

 Son George Lee Hanshaw (1928-living) was born in about 1928.